 The nervous system is the body's communication system.
 It sends information to and from the brain and allows the control of the rest of the body in response.
-And the nervous system is divided into two parts.
-We have the central nervous system, which is our brain and our spinal cord, and the peripheral nervous system.
-This tutorial will focus specifically on:
+The nervous system is divided into two parts: the central nervous system, which consists of the brain and the spinal cord; and the peripheral nervous system.

-The peripheral nervous system is the part of the nervous system that extends out from the brain and spinal cord to the rest of our body.
-Carrying things like motor and sensory information, it controls voluntary as well as involuntary behaviors and actions in the body.
-And the peripheral nervous system is divided into two parts, so we have the somatic and the autonomic nervous systems.
+The peripheral nervous system is the part of the nervous system that extends out from the brain and spinal cord to the rest of the body.
+Carrying motor and sensory information, it controls voluntary as well as involuntary behaviors and actions in the body.

-The somatic nervous system includes all the nerves that connect to the sense organs and the skeletal muscles within our body.
-It controls all of the voluntary behavior and all of the motor neurons, things that help to move the body.
-They allow for actions, like drawing, jumping, running, anything that we control directly.
+The somatic nervous system includes all of the nerves that connect to the sense organs and the skeletal muscles within the body.
+It controls all of the voluntary behavior and the motor neurons, which help to move the body.
+These motor neurons allow for actions, like drawing, jumping, running, and anything that we control directly.

-Motor neurons can also control involuntary reactions.
-And these are things that we called the reflex arc, which are simple, automatic responses to stimuli in the world.
+Motor neurons can also control involuntary reactions, those called the reflex arc, which are simple, automatic responses to stimuli in the world.

-The stimuli, the hitting of the knee, sends a reaction, not directly to your brain, but rather just to your spinal cord.
+EXAMPLEWhen you go to the doctor's office and they hit your knee to see if your knee reacts very quickly, it's not an action that you necessarily control.
+The stimuli, the hitting of the knee, sends a reaction--not directly to your brain, but rather just to your spinal cord.
 The spinal cord is where reflex arcs are controlled.
-And then that response is sent right back to your leg more quickly than if it has to go directly to your brain and allows your knee to give a quick jerk.
+Then, that response is sent right back to your leg more quickly than if it had to go directly to your brain, and this is what allows your knee to give a quick, reflexive jerk.

-Sensory neurons are controlled in the somatic system, which is responsible for smell, taste, sight, as well as our skin for touch.
-So as you can see, the somatic system covers quite a lot of ground.
+Sensory neurons are also controlled in the somatic system, which is responsible for smell, taste, sight, as well as the skin for touch.
+As you can see, the somatic system covers quite a lot of ground.

-The autonomic nervous system includes all the nerves within the rest of our body that connect to our internal organs.
-They control all of the internal involuntary body functions like breathing, which we can control voluntarily but generally is outside of our control, and it's something we just do automatically.
-Also, things like heart rate, digestion, anything that's happening with the organs within our body.
+The autonomic nervous system includes all of the nerves within the rest of the body that connect to the internal organs.
+They control all of the internal involuntary body functions like breathing, which we can control voluntarily but that generally is something that we do automatically, outside of our control.
+These nerves also control functions like heart rate and digestion.

 The autonomic nervous system is further subdivided into two different parts:

-When people get so excited they might throw up or accidentally urinate themselves.
-This is the sympathetic nervous system in action.
+EXAMPLEWhen you feel threatened, perhaps your heart beats faster or your palms sweat.
+This is a result of the sympathetic nervous system.
+Sometimes, people get so excited that they might throw up or accidentally urinate themselves.
+This is also the sympathetic nervous system in action.